7 Mailchimp Alternatives Worth Switching To in 2026

 ActiveCampaign is not the cheapest Mailchimp alternative, and it does not try to be.
 What it offers is the most sophisticated automation and CRM combination in the email marketing category.
 If you have outgrown Mailchimp's automation capabilities — which top out at decent-but-not-deep workflow builders on the Standard and Premium plans — ActiveCampaign is where the serious marketers migrate.

-The automation builder is genuinely best-in-class.
+The automation builder is the strongest in the category.
 You get visual workflow design with conditional branching, wait steps, if/then logic, goal tracking, and over 500 pre-built automation recipes.
 The built-in CRM tracks deals through pipeline stages, and you can trigger automations based on CRM activity — a lead moves to a new stage, an email gets sent automatically.
 This kind of sales-and-marketing integration usually requires connecting two separate tools.

 G2 ratings reflect this strength: ActiveCampaign holds a 4.5 out of 5 from over 14,000 reviews, making it one of the highest-rated marketing automation platforms on the site.
 Users consistently praise the automation depth and the quality of the workflow builder.